 Working at Heights Training Ontario

-Yes.
 Working at Heights training is mandatory in Ontario for workers on construction projects who may be exposed to fall hazards of 3 metres or more and who may be required to use fall protection systems.
-Under Ontario law, employers must ensure that affected workers complete CPO-approved Working at Heights training before performing elevated work.
-This requirement applies regardless of experience level, job title, or length of time on site.

-Achieve Safety delivers a CPO-approved Working at Heights training course in Ontario that meets all requirements established by the Ministry of Labour, Immigration, Training and Skills Development under the Occupational Health and Safety Act (OHSA) and O. Reg.
-297/13.
+Achieve Safety Provider a Mandatory Ministry of Labour CPO-Approved : Ontarios Working at Heights (WAH) Training Ontario that meets all requirements established by the ministry of Labour, Immigration, Training and Skills Development under the Occupational Health & Safety Act (OHSA ) and O. Reg 297/13.

 By the end of this 8-hour course, participants will be able to: